 Speaking "Best Graphic Design Books for Beginners in 2022" is indeed a classic work, it summarizes the obscure design theory into the four design principles of "repetition, alignment, contrast, and intimacy".
 My practice in graphic design In the process, I benefited a lot from it.

-For a detailed introduction to the books shared in this article: You can go to the Graphic Design Learning Diary Network (a learning platform for publishing and sharing high-quality design tutorials and sharing design experiences and books).
+For a detailed introduction to the best graphic design books and tutorials for beginners shared in this article: You can go to the Top Free Graphic Design Courses & Tutorials Online (a learning platform for high-quality graphic design tutorials).

 15 Best Graphic Design Books for Beginners in 2022